gitandriy/esp-wifi-monitor/README.md

 ## Setup Instructions

 1. Clone or download this repository.
-2. Open `main.ino` in Arduino IDE or PlatformIO.
+2. Open `esp-wifi-monitor.ino` in Arduino IDE or PlatformIO.
 3. Replace the following with your Wi-Fi credentials:

 ```cpp